-114. If a company makes default in complying with the requirements of section 113, it shall be liable to a fine not exceeding 20 penalty units, and every director or other officer of the company who knowingly and wilfully authorizes or permits the default shall be liable to the same penalty.
+114. If a company makes default in complying with the requirements of section 113, it shall be liable to a fine of 1,000,000 kyats, and every director or other officer of the company who knowingly and wilfully authorizes or permits the default shall be liable to the same penalty.